 Once your balls are made divide them up into small Tupperware containers for the kids to grab.

 Carrots are a sweet vegetable that most kids like.
-If your kids aren’t a big fan try serving them with hummus or ranch as a dip.
+If your kids aren’t a big fan try serving them with hummus or ranch dressing as a dip.

 You can add a small Tupperware container of a dip in your fridge bin for kids to grab with the carrots.

 Another idea is to make a container with hummus on the bottom and vegetables sticking out of the dip like pictured above.
 You can use this idea for many of the vegetables listed below.

 This vegetable has a mild taste so it appeals to more kids.
 You can cut up pieces and place them in a zip lock bag.

-To make the snack more fun add peanut butter and raisins on top to look like Ants on a log.
+To make the snack more fun add peanut butter or almond butter and raisins on top to look like Ants on a log.
 Celery is also great with ranch or hummus dips just like the carrots.

 Another great mild vegetable that can be cut into long strips or circles ahead of time.
 If your kids don’t like the skin consider cutting it off when you’re making slices of cucumber.

 Again you can add a dip with these if the kids like.

 This crunchy snack will be a hit.
 Just wash 6 or 7 peapods and add them to a small snack zip lock bag for kids to grab.